hqwlkj/hqwlkj/README.md

 <br/>

-- 🍒  A post-90s person who loves software development.
+- 🍒  Passionate about software development with a decade of professional experience.
-- 📍  重庆(CQ).
+- 📍  Based in Chongqing (CQ), China.
 - 👨‍🎓  CQU.
-- 👩‍💻  10 years of work.
+- 👩‍💻  10 years in the software development industry.
-- 🎖️  5 years in the army.
+- 🎖️  Served 5 years in the army, honing discipline and leadership skills.
 - 👨‍🦳  Father of two girls.
 - 📧  [hqwlkj@sina.com](mailto:hqwlkj@sina.com).
 <br/>